balderdashy/sails-docs/reference/waterline/datastores/transaction.md

 ### Example

-Subtract the specified amount from one user's balance and add it to another.
+Subtract the specified amount from one user's balance and add it to another's.

 ```javascript
 // e.g. in an action: